 \section{Conclusion and Future Work}

-Security and safety in robotics are crucial aspects to take into account with the current surge of autonomous robots penetrating multiple aspects of our society and the increasing interaction between robots, and between robots and humans.
-In this direction, further research needs to focus on the validation of data at the different layers of robotic systems, and in particular the validation of the interaction of a robot with its environment.
-This interaction often starts with navigation, which has been the main aspect studied in this paper.
+Security and safety in robotics are crucial aspects to consider given the current surge of autonomous systems.
+In this direction, further research is needed on the validation of data at the different layers of robotic systems, and in particular the validation of the interaction of a robot with its environment.
+This interaction often starts with navigation, which has been studied in this paper.

-Navigation and localization in autonomous robots require large amounts of raw data for long-term operation, either given a priori by a mission controller or acquired by robots while performing their missions.
+Navigation and localization in autonomous robots require large amounts of raw data for long-term operation, either given {\it a priori} by a mission controller or acquired by robots while performing their missions.
 In addition, validating the integrity of both mission instructions and sensor data without any external feedback is an open problem.
-We have presented a framework that enables robots to validate both the correct operation of their onboard hardware and sensors, and the integrity of information received from an external controller.
+In this paper, we have presented a framework that enables robots to validate both the correct operation of their onboard hardware and sensors, and the integrity of information received from an external controller.

-In particular, to the best of our knowledge, this paper introduces and evaluates the first end-to-end validation framework that focuses on navigation and localization with encoded landmarks, which allows robots to effectively perform their missions while performing end-to-end validation of information.
+In particular, to the best of our knowledge, this paper introduces and evaluates the first framework which allows robots to effectively perform their missions while also performing end-to-end validation of information, demonstrated on navigation and localization with encoded landmarks.
 We have shown that utilizing an encoded navigation graph adds only a negligible computational overhead even when high-accuracy positioning is required.

 The end-to-end validation scheme demonstrated in this work for navigation tasks can be naturally extended to cover virtually all domains of robotic operation.
-In future work, we will focus our research efforts towards experimentation in more relevant environments, and in particular industrial settings.
-We will aim at extending this approach to other interaction forms between a robot and its environment, from multi-robot collaborative assembly to human-robot interaction and control.
+In future work, we will focus our research efforts on experimentation in more realistic environments, and in particular industrial settings.
+We will aim at extending this approach to other forms of interaction between a robot and its environment, from multi-robot collaborative assembly to human-robot interaction and control.